hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 **Add-HPEGLDeviceCompute** is the first cmdlet that you can use to simply add a Compute device to the HPE GreenLake console.
 The sole purpose of this cmdlet is to add compute(s) with the specified tags to the platform and nothing beyond that.

 It is worth noting that a CSV file can be utilized to add multiple computes to the platform by containing device information such as serial number, part number, and tags.
-To do so, this CSV file can be used as a pipeline input of this cmdlet using the following procedure:
+To do so, this CSV file can be used as a pipeline input of this cmdlet using:

 `> Import-Csv Compute_Devices.csv | Add-HPEGLDeviceCompute`